Name: _______________________________

 |

-Determining tc from a and the degrees of freedom df for a confidence interval or a two-tail test. | =TINV(a,df) | |
+| Determining tc from a and degrees of freedom df for a two-tail hypothesis test. | =TINV(a, df) [returns only the positive value for tc] |

 |